 Disability insurance is generally quite affordable.
 In fact, most policies cost less than a daily cup of coffee.2 When you buy a disability insurance policy, you pay a premium based on the length and type of coverage you choose, your health, the benefit amount, and other factors.
 Connect with an advisor.

 There are two types of disability insurance policies, short-term and long-term.
 Short-term disability (STD) is usually provided by your employer and is designed to replace a portion of your income for a short period of time, like several months.

 LTD and STD policies work best in tandem because LTD doesn't kick in right away and there's an elimination period, while an STD policy kicks in more immediately.
-Connect with an advisor.

 Get matched with a financial advisor in four easy steps.

 There are several types of disability insurance.
 Find the one that's right for you.